ehuntober/hngx-stage2/README.md

 # My Node.js API Documentation

-Welcome to the documentation for the My Node.js API.
+Welcome to the documentation for  Hngx-Stage2 CRUD API.
 This API allows you to perform CRUD operations on a "person" resource.
 You can create, retrieve, update, and delete person records using this API.

 # UML Diagram